13 Hours: The Secret Soldiers of Benghazi: Development

 On February 10, 2014, it was announced that Paramount Pictures was in talks with 3 Arts Entertainment to acquire the film rights to the book 13 Hours, written by Mitchell Zuckoff, with Erwin Stoff to produce.
-Chuck Hogan was set to adapt the book, based on the true events of the Benghazi attack by militants on the American diplomatic compound in Benghazi, Libya, on the evening of September 11, 2012.
+Chuck Hogan was set to adapt the book, based on the true events of The Benghazi Attack by militants on the American diplomatic compound in Benghazi Libya, on the evening of September 11, 2012.
 The film would focus on six members of a security team that fought to defend the Americans stationed there.
 On October 29, 2014, Michael Bay was set to direct and produce the thriller.

 Casting

-On January 14, 2015, John Krasinski was cast in the film, to play one of the lead roles, a former US Navy SEAL.
+On January 14, 2015, John Krasinski was cast to play a leading role, playing a former US Navy SEAL.
 On February 3, Pablo Schreiber also signed on to star in the film, playing Kris "Tanto" Paronto, one of the six-man security team.
 On February 6, James Badge Dale was set to star, as the leader of the security team.
 Max Martini was cast as another member of the security team on February 17, 2015.
 David Denman signed on to star in the film on March 3, 2015, playing Boon, an elite sniper.
 On March 5, 2015, THR reported that Dominic Fumusa also signed on, to play John "Tig" Tiegen, one of the members of the security team, who is also a former Marine with weapons expertise.
 Freddie Stroma was added to the cast on March 17, 2015, to play the role of an undercover CIA officer in Libya.
 On May 7, 2015, Toby Stephens was set to play Glen "Bub" Doherty, another of the security team members.